UA-141369524-4

 Anti-inflammatory food ideas are delicious and good for health prevention.
 Finding the right healthy pairings, spices, and flavors bring make the rainbow variety out. 🌈 Learn more about anti inflammatory foods in this article.

-…And so to spice up your healthy food knowledge, here are 5 Trivia Questions for you.
+But first, to spice up your healthy food knowledge, here are 5 Trivia Questions for you.

 The answers are at the bottom… but I have a hunch that you may know the answer to one or more of them, and will definitely by the time you finish reading to the end. 😉